 The contributions of this paper are threefold.
 First, we formulate the HDP as a novel adaptation of a carrier-vehicle system in a discrete environment.
 Second, we prove NP-hardness of the HDP and present a solution based on an efficient reduction to the Generalized Traveling Salesman Problem (GTSP).
-Finally, we examine a special case of the HDP consisting of a single vehicle and multiple static warehouses, called the Multiple Warehouse Delivery Problem (MWDP).
-We present two algorithms for the MWDP, one, using an alternative transformation to the Traveling Salesman Problem (TSP) and the other, a polynomial time exact algorithm to compute an optimal delivery route.
+The GTSP can then be solved using existing heuristic solvers.
+Finally, we examine a special case of the HDP consisting of a single vehicle and multiple static warehouses, called the Multiple Warehouse Delivery Problem